Berkanktk/YoutubeDownloader/README.md

 # YoutubeDownloader
 A simple command line program for downloading and analyzing videoes files from YouTube.

-Made for educational purposes only.
-Not for commercial use.
+Made for educational purposes only and not for commercial use.

 ## Usage
 ### With Executable
 Download the executable and locate it on your terminal.

-Then run `./Downloads.exe`
-Enter the link, select the options and done!
+Then run `./Downloads.exe` enter the link, select the options and done!

 > Downloads can be found under 'Downloads' folder on your computer.

-## Cloned
+### Cloned
 Run the code, enter the link, select the format and done!

 > Downloads can be found under 'Downloads' folder on your computer.